Kris Kristofferson: 1985–2021: Highwaymen and later years

 On April 21, 2007, Kristofferson won CMT's Johnny Cash Visionary Award.
 Rosanne Cash, Cash's daughter, presented the honor during the April 16 awards show in Nashville.
 Previous recipients include Cash, Hank Williams Jr., Loretta Lynn, Reba McEntire, and the Dixie Chicks.
 "John was my hero before he was my friend, and anything with his name on it is really an honor in my eyes," Kristofferson said during a phone interview.
 "I was thinking back to when I first met him, and if I ever thought that I'd be getting an award with his name on it, it would have carried me through a lot of hard times."
-In July 2007, Kristofferson was featured on CMT's Studio 330 Sessions where he played many of his hits.

-On June 13, 2008, Kristofferson performed an acoustic in-the-round set with Patty Griffin and Randy Owen (Alabama) for a special taping of a PBS songwriters series aired in December.
-Each performer played five songs.
-Kristofferson's set included "The Best of All Possible Worlds", "Darby's Castle", "Casey's Last Ride", "Me and Bobby McGee", and "Here Comes that Rainbow Again".
-Taping was done in Nashville.

-Kristofferson released a new album of original songs titled Closer to the Bone on September 28, 2009.
+Kristofferson's next studio album, titled Closer to the Bone, was released in September 2009.
 It is produced by Don Was on the New West Records label.
-Prior to the release, Kristofferson remarked: "I like the intimacy of the new album.
+Before the release, Kristofferson remarked: "I like the intimacy of the new album.
 It has a general mood of reflecting on where we all are at this time of life."
-On November 10, Kristofferson was honored as a BMI Icon at the 57th annual BMI Country Awards.
+That November, Kristofferson was honored as a BMI Icon at the 57th annual BMI Country Awards.
 Throughout his career, Kristofferson's songwriting garnered 48 BMI Country and Pop Awards.
 He later remarked, "The great thing about being a songwriter is you can hear your baby interpreted by so many people that have creative talents vocally that I don't have."
 Kristofferson had always denied having a good voice, and had said that as he had aged, any quality it once had was beginning to decay.